Espoo Museum of Modern Art

 Always on display

-The exhibition includes EMMA’s state-of-the-art media space presenting the Saastamoinen Foundation’s latest media art acquisitions.
+The exhibition also includes a media space equipped with EMMA’s state-of-the-art technology, displaying Saastamoinen Foundation’s new media art acquisitions.
+The media space programme:

 Jesper Just: The Lonely Villa 1.2.–.28.5.2023

 Wong Ping: Stop Peeping 7.6.–20.8.2023

 How does one listen to silence?
 Searching for silence is a part of being human.
 It can mean having a connection with the world inside or dialogue with yourself.
 We can also be silent together.
 Silence can be tormenting or soothing.
 Silence can be about saying nothing, keeping secrets or injustices inside.
 Happiness can be found in a silent meditative state, repetition or routines.

 This part of the Touch exhibition has been built around Juhani Linnovaara’s (b.
 1934) painting Listening to Silence.
 Bringing together older and newer works of the exhibition highlights parts of humanity that are present throughout time.
 The painting is accompanied by works exploring the inner world of humans – past events, traumas and their aftermath, along with the joy of play.
 In silence, you can hear something new growing.

 The section displays artworks with nature present in different ways.
 Humans are a part of nature and the animal kingdom, but the balance between us is often lost.
 It is said that human is the cruellest beast of all.
 For us, nature can be a source of income, an obstacle to be cleared, a scientific challenge, a place to relax or a riddle.